 Breakfast and Morning Time

-In the past, certain children (ahem, teenagers) have had difficulty getting downstairs by 8:30, so we made a consequence this year that the late comer has to take over breakfast clean up for the person whose job it is that day.
+In the past, certain children (ahem, teenagers) have had difficulty getting downstairs by a decent time, so we made a consequence this past year that the latecomer has to take over breakfast clean up for the person whose job it is that day.
 So far, it has worked beautifully and no one has been late yet!

 Chores

-We do chores by zones.
-I have divided the house up into sections: ie. kitchen, bathrooms, living room, school room, entry way, etc. They rotate daily between these zones.
+We do household chores by zone.
+I have divided the house up into sections: ie. kitchen, bathrooms, living room, school room, entryway, etc. They rotate daily between these zones.
 Everyone has learned how to clean each of these areas and what I will be checking for when they finish.

-Usually by 9:30 or 10:00, the house is picked up and clean so we can get to our school work.
+Usually by 9:30 or 10:00, the house is picked up and cleaned so we can get to our school work.

 Independent Work

-As soon as the kids finish their chores (9:30-10ish), everyone grabs their homeschool checklists and gets started.
+After chore time (9:30-10ish), everyone grabs their homeschool checklists and they get started.
 To see what curriculum our family uses, read Our Large Family Homeschool Curriculum.

 My job during this time is three-fold.

-- First of all, I help kids who need assistance with their work.
-Although our kids work independently on their checklists, I am available as a facilitator to help them when they come to a new concept.
-If they are struggling to understand a skill or have any questions, they know they are supposed to bring their work to me.
-Usually they need the most help with Math.
-Learning to work on their own has really helped them take ownership of their studies.
+1. First of all, I help older children who need assistance with their work.
+Although our kids work independently on their checklists, I am available as a facilitator to help them when they come to a new concept or when they are struggling.
+Usually, they need the most help with Math.
+Learning to work on their own has helped them take ownership of their studies.

-- I also work one-on-one with our youngest school age child who is learning to read and write and starting beginning math.
+2. I also work one-on-one with our youngest school-age child who is learning to read and write and starting beginning math.
 This usually takes about 30-45 minutes.

-- A third part (often the challenging part!) is caring for our preschooler and baby.
+3. A third part (often the challenging part!) is caring for our preschooler and baby.
 Since they have usually been up and spent time alone with me early for breakfast, they often play on the floor or with toys while everyone is working.
 Sometimes, I will have an older child take a short break between subjects and read to a little one or take them outside for a few minutes.
-This is a nice break for the older kid AND fun for the baby or preschooler.
-One thing I particularly try to be aware of is that they are daily getting their needs met through the 5 Important Routines for a Homeschool Preschool: Work Time, Outside Time, Read Aloud Time, Quiet Time, and Exploration Time.
+This is some nice free time for the older kid AND fun for the baby or preschooler.

 Lunch/Outside Time